naser9878/Parking-Ui/README.md

 The type of the returning value.

 ###### `label` (string)
 A label that describes the field.
-Will be presented as table headers in RESTool.
+Will be presented as table headers in Parking-Ui.

 ###### `dataPath` (string)
 Use this field to let us know what is the path to get to the field value.
 For example, if this is a single result: